 These steak and avocado lettuce wraps are not only wholesome but also low carb!
-Made with lean, grass-fed steak for a quality protein and heart healthy avocado, which provides further satiation and a pleasant mouthfeel.
+Made with lean, grass-fed steak for a quality protein and heart-healthy avocado, which provides further satiation and a pleasant mouthfeel.

-This comforting and savory low-carb vegan meatballs and spaghetti will leave you feeling satisfied and satiated.
+These comforting and savory low-carb vegan meatballs and spaghetti will leave you feeling satisfied and satiated.
 Spaghetti Squash is a wonderful low-carb meal prep substitute for pasta; if you don't follow a plant-based diet substitute normal meatballs.

 This could quite possibly be the easiest meal prep recipe of all time!
-This high protein, low carb twist on a traditional shrimp ceviche, using pre-cooked Trifecta shrimp, tastes bomb and will definitely help you hit your macro goals.
+This high protein, low carb twist on traditional shrimp ceviche, using pre-cooked Trifecta shrimp, tastes bomb and will definitely help you hit your macro goals.